hmisonne/UdacityReact/03_Mobile_Flashcards/README.md

 - New Deck
 - New Question

+## Animation

+Currently when a user click on a deck from the homescreen, the font size will increase and then return back to normal

+## Test

+The actions and reducers file are tested with Jest
+To run test, `yarn jest`

 ## Data

-As there is currently no back end implemented, AsyncStorage is used to store decks and flashcards
+As there is currently no back end implemented, AsyncStorage is used to store decks and flashcards.
+Here is the format of the data

 ```
 {